DiegoFiuza/DiegoFiuza/README.md

 ###

-<p align="left">I'm Diego from Brazil<br>- 🔭 I’m working as Support Analyst<br>- 📚 I'm currently learning Backend languages, like Python, Django and Go<br>- ⚡I'm on a learning journey focused on technologies for Backend and DevOps</p>
+<p align="left">I'm Diego from Brazil<br>- 🔭 I’m working as Support Analyst<br>- 📚 I'm currently learning Fullstack languages, like Javascript, React and Nodejs<br>- ⚡I'm on a learning journey focused on technologies for be a Fullstack developer</p>

 ###